mamedev/mame/docs/source/techspecs/luareference.rst

     Returns the number of player controllers in the system. ioport:type_pressed(type, [player])
     Returns a Boolean indicating whether the specified input is currently pressed.
-The input port type is an enumerated value.
-The player number is a zero-based index.
-If the player number is not supplied, it is assumed to be zero. ioport:type_name(type, [player])
+The input type may be an enumerated value or an :ref:`input type <luareference-input-inputtype>` entry.
+If the input type is an enumerated value, the player number may be supplied as a zero-based index; if the player number is not supplied, it is assumed to be zero.
+If the input type is an input type entry, the player number may not be supplied separately. ioport:type_name(type, [player])
     Returns the display name for the specified input type and player number.
     The input type is an enumerated value.
 The player number is a zero-based